-Stress incontinence is the leakage of urine associated with episodes of increased intra-abdominal pressure such as coughing or sneezing.
-It’s caused by loss of bladder-neck and urethral support or inherent sphincter (valve) deficiency.
+This leakage of urine is associated with episodes of increased intra-abdominal pressure (e.g. when you cough or sneeze).
+It’s caused by a loss of bladder neck and urethral support, or inherent sphincter deficiency.

-Urge incontinence is the leakage of urine associated with a great desire to urinate that cannot be suppressed.
-It’s invariably associated with symptoms of urgency and frequency.
+This leakage of urine is associated with a great desire to urinate, which cannot be suppressed.
+It’s associated with symptoms of urgency and frequency.
 The bladder is incapable of storing adequate amounts of urine, because it’s either too small or unstable.
-There are many different causes of urge incontinence.

-Total incontinence is the continuous leakage of all the urine.
-It’s most often due to a vesicovaginal fistula, which is an abnormal communication between the bladder and the vagina.
+Total incontinence is the continuous leakage of all urine.
+It’s most often caused by a vesicovaginal fistula, which is an abnormal communication (or passage) between the bladder and the vagina.